-Many of us are still lost, lost in purpose, lost in dissatisfaction, lost in sadness.
-We have not spent our days to their fullest, pacing back and forth with our jobs, school work, relationships and come back home with stress and exhaustion.
+Many of us are still lost: lost in purpose, lost in dissatisfaction, lost in sadness.
+We have not spent our days to their fullest, pacing back and forth with our jobs, school work, relationships, and we come back home with stress and exhaustion each day.
 It is a fact.
 We, as humans, always try to find our source of happiness, try to achieve the perfect life balance to leave us fulfilled.
 And we have never stopped trying.

 If you try, you can dig up quite a few references to studies that highlighted people in Japan tend not to be as happy as those in other developed nations.
 That’s right!
 No matter how high the living standards in Japan, the country’s happiness index remained low.
 But, the Japanese are making an effort to improve the situation.
 Substantially.

 Here are the top Japanese concepts to help you live your life better – physically and mentally!